ubco-W2022T1-cosc301/project-group02/final_report_group02_Mike_part.md

 ![Top 10 Countries Electricity Mix](images/Analysis1_01.png)

 This figure shows the breakdown of each country's electricity mix taken as the average from year 2015 to 2020.
 The category "other renewables excluding biofuel" includes biomass and waste, geothermal, wave and tidal.
 We can see Bahrain, Kuwait, Qatar, and the United Arab Emirates are all rich in gas resources.
 Iceland, Norway, and Canada all have a large supply of electricity generation from hydropower.
 Norway, Canada, Sweden, United States, and Finland all generate a significant amount of electricity from wind.
+Iceland is unique in that it is the only country to rely heavily on geothermal electricity generation.

 It is interesting to note that the makeup of the top 10 countries by electricity generation per capita includes cold climate countries and countries wealthy in fossil fuel resources.
 Heating consumes large amounts of electricity, so presumably citizens in the cold climate countries listed in the top 10 use a large share of electricity for heating purposes.
-The countries wealthy in fossil fuel resources are presumably exploiting their resources to export energy for profit.
-Further research is needed to determine whether this is the case, or if the countries have high electricity consumption for industrial processes and/or air conditioning.
+The countries wealthy in fossil fuel resources are presumably exploiting their natural resources for profit via energy exports.
+Further research is needed to determine whether this is the case, or if these countries have high electricity consumption for industrial processes and/or air conditioning.

 A comparison between electricity generated from all sources versus electricity generated from low carbon sources is made in the next figure.
 Low carbon sources is a category encompassing nuclear, solar, wind, hydro, biofuel, biomass and waste, geothermal, wave, and tidal.